saibalmars/GraphRicciCurvature/README.md

 ## Getting Started
 - See the jupyter notebook tutorial on [nbviewer](https://nbviewer.jupyter.org/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb) or [github](notebooks/tutorial.ipynb) for a walk through for the basic usage of Ricci curvature, Ricci flow, and Ricci flow for community detection.
-- Or you can run it in directly on [binder](https://mybinder.org/v2/gh/saibalmars/GraphRicciCurvature/master?filepath=notebooks%2Ftutorial.ipynb) (no account required) or [Google colab](https://colab.research.google.com/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb) (Google account required).
+- Or you can run it in directly on [binder](https://mybinder.org/v2/gh/saibalmars/GraphRicciCurvature/master?filepath=notebooks%2Ftutorial.ipynb) (no account required) or [Google colab](https://colab.research.google.com/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb) (Faster but Google account required).

 ## Simple Example